based on your own story.

 I've been there.

 A full-service, open enrollment, online writing school.
 Recorded classes, full of generosity and spirit.
-A community to support you.
-Beautiful PDF workbooks and slides.
-Monthly group calls with me, where I'll answer questions and discuss your concerns.
+A community to support you in both social gathering and co-working sessions..
+Individualized accountability, just for you.
+Group coaching calls.

 We care about being knowledgeable, generous, and aesthetically pleasing (because hey—beauty does add to the experience).